What is an Enrolled Agent?

 If you opt for the latter, know that not all tax preparers are created equal.
 It is recommended you find a preparer who can meet the demands of your evolving life, and beyond that has the appropriate credentials to prepare your taxes, optimize tax credits and deductions taken, and support you if you get an IRS audit or notice.

-Get the definitive answer to “What is an EA?” and find out how finding a tax preparer with this designation benefits you.
-Read on to learn more…
+Get the definitive definition of “What is an Enrolled Agent?” and find out how selecting a tax preparer with this designation can benefit you.

-Enrolled Agents (EAs) are tax practitioners who can represent taxpayers before the IRS when it comes to collections, audits, and appeals.
+An Enrolled Agent (EA) is a tax practitioner who can represent taxpayers before the IRS with matters of collections, audits, and appeals.
 In fact, EA is a federal designation of those who specialize in taxation and have unlimited rights to represent taxpayers before the IRS.
 Unlike attorneys and CPAs who are state-licensed and may not choose to specialize in taxes, all Enrolled Agents specialize in taxes.

 EAs are experienced, well-trained tax professionals.
 They advise, represent, and prepare tax returns for individuals and businesses.
 EAs must adhere to the provisions of the Treasury Department’s standards of ethics for credentialed tax return preparers.

 An EA must pass a series of tests and complete a stringent application process.
-In fact, the EA exam, also known as the Special Enrollment Examination (SEE), is a 3-part exam that tests one’s knowledge on all tax-related matters.
-Once a tax return preparer becomes an EA, the IRS requires the preparer to complete 72 hours of continuing education every three years to maintain his or her EA credential.
+In fact, the EA exam, also known as the Special Enrollment Examination (SEE), is a three-part exam that tests one’s knowledge on all tax-related matters.
+Once a tax return preparer becomes an EA, the IRS requires the preparer to complete 72 hours of continuing education every three years to maintain the EA credential.

 While not all taxpayers need to seek out an EA, there are specific instances where you may benefit from using one.